ArbinTimilsina/AutoCompleteJerry/README.md

 # Goal
-Design and implement  an auto-complete server using scripts from all the episodes of Seinfield.
-The server will try to predict how Jerry Seinfield would finish a given uncomplete sentence.
+Design and implement  an auto-complete server using scripts from all the episodes of Seinfeld.
+The server will try to predict how Jerry Seinfeld would finish a given incomplete sentence.

 #### Dataset obtained from https://www.kaggle.com/thec03u5/seinfeld-chronicles